Financial Aid FAQS

 You can get more information about FWS here.

 Yes, it is called Special Circumstances or Professional Judgment.
 It is used in situations like divorce and job loss, and thorough documentation is required.
-You may complete this form to be considered for a Special Circumstance.
+Students may complete this form to be considered for a Special Circumstance.